Assignment 2 File System

 File System

-You’ll note that the structure contains a CachedDevice
+You’ll note that the structure contains a CachedDevice: your implementation

 What is VFAT?